taraeicher/SOM_VN/README.md

 <h1>Getting Started</h1>
-<p>This repository contains the databases and in-house scripts used in our paper <b>"SOM-VN: Detection and Annotation of Regulatory Elements from Chromatin Accessibility Signal Shape"</b>.
-The code in this repository can be used to annotate new chromatin accessibility samples, learn new databases or append to our existing databases, and replicate our results.
+<p>This repository contains the shapess and in-house scripts used in our paper <b>"SOM-VN: Detection and Annotation of Regulatory Elements from Chromatin Accessibility Signal Shape"</b>.
+The code in this repository can be used to annotate new chromatin accessibility samples, learn new shapess or append to our existing shapess, and replicate our results.
 It is designed for use in a Unix environment and can all be run using a command-line interface.
 This README has been divided into each of these three subtasks for your convenience.
  <h2>Dependencies</h2>
 <ul><li>Python 2.
 Our script generates a WIG file using the tool <b>gosr binbam</b>, for which we have included a modified version.
 This tool is only compatible with Python 2.</li>
 <li>wig_split.py.
 This can be obtained via the following repository: https://github.com/taoliu/taolib</li>